-We organise two training camps per year: one at the end of September and one at the beginning of January in a variety of locations across the UK.
+We organise two training camps per year: one in September and one at the beginning of January, both in a variety of locations across the UK.
 You are welcome to stay for as much or little of the week as you like.

 For those of you who have never been to a CUH&H training camp, here’s what to expect: